-Command Description show serviceport Displays service port configuration information. show network Displays configuration settings associated with the switch's network interface. show network ndp Displays NDP cache information for the network port.
+Command Description show network Displays configuration settings associated with the switch's network interface. show network ipv6 neighbor Displays information about the IPv6 neighbor entries cached on the network port.

-For more information on the IPv6 management commands, see the CN1610 Network Switch CLI Command Reference.
+For more information on the IPv6 management commands, see the Network Switch CLI Command Reference.

-The following example enables IPv6 management and configures the network port to obtain its IPv6 information through DHCP:
+The following example enables IPv6 management on the network port and configures it to obtain its IPv6 information through DHCP.
+This example also statically configures a neighboring IPv6 device by specifying its IPv6 address and MAC address: